OWASP/ASVS/5.0/en/0x13-V5-Validation-Sanitization-Encoding.md

 ## V5.3 Output Encoding and Injection Prevention

 Output encoding close or adjacent to the interpreter in use is critical to the security of any application.
-Typically, output encoding is not persisted, but used to render the output safe in the appropriate output context for immediate use.
+Typically, output encoding is not persisted, but rather used to render output safely in the appropriate context for immediate use.
 Failing to output encode will result in an insecure, injectable, and unsafe application.

 | # | Description | L1 | L2 | L3 | CWE |
 | :---: | :--- | :---: | :---: | :---: | :---: |